 You may owe capital gains tax as a result of selling an investment or property for a gain.
 To determine whether you will owe tax on capital gains, you’ll need to calculate your total taxable income (with the gain included).
 In 2021, for single tax filers, if your taxable income was below $40,400 ($80,800 for married-filing-joint), you did not owe any tax on capital gains income.

 For single tax filers whose taxable income exceeds $40,400 but does not exceed $445,850 ($501,600 for married-filing-joint), the tax rate on long-term capital gains income is 15%.

+Because of the complexity of the tax code and the wide variety of income sources in retirement, it’s important that retirees consider speaking with a qualified tax professional to get a handle on their tax situations.
 For example, someone who has a significant capital gain may trigger a variety of “tax landmines,” such as increasing the amount of their taxable Social Security income, jumping up to a higher tax bracket, or paying more for their Medicare premiums.

 Schedule Complimentary Consultation

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.